praddil/vehicle_detection_tracking/README.md

 ### Note:
 1. GPU preferred.
 Can run in CPU but it is utterly slow.
 2. Multiprocessing starts off with a time sleep of 5 sec.
-3. Adjust thresholds and parameters accroding to the video properties.
+3. Adjust thresholds and parameters according to the video properties.

 ### Work in progress:
 Speed Estimation for moving vehicles.

 ### Needs Improvement:
 1. Detection of only selected objects instead of wide range of classes in yolo-weights can increase the runtime.
-2. Multiprocesing can be better optimzed- currently only one sub-process runnnning.
+2. Multiprocessing can be better optimized- currently only one sub-process running.

 ### About Author:
 @praddil <br />